-This week we’re sharing our favorite African American historical sites to visit while traveling in the United States.
-This is the second piece in a four-part series.
-Read all the contributions to this blog series: part one, part three, and part four.
+Part four in a four-part series about historic African American sites to visit while traveling the US.
+Read all the contributions to this blog series: part one, part two, and part three.

 By Lonnie G. Bunch III, Founding Director, Smithsonian National Museum of African American History and Culture.